 The bastion host is a compute instance that serves as a secure, controlled entry point to the topology from outside the cloud.
 The bastion host is provisioned typically in a demilitarized zone (DMZ).
 It enables you to protect sensitive resources by placing them in private networks that can't be accessed directly from outside the cloud.
 The topology has a single, known entry point that you can monitor and audit regularly.
 So, you can avoid exposing the more sensitive components of the topology without compromising access to them.

-VPN Connect provides site-to-site IPSec VPN connectivity between your on-premises network and VCNs in Oracle Cloud Infrastructure.
+Site-to-Site VPN provides IPSec VPN connectivity between your on-premises network and VCNs in Oracle Cloud Infrastructure.
 The IPSec protocol suite encrypts IP traffic before the packets are transferred from the source to the destination and decrypts the traffic when it arrives.

 Oracle Cloud Infrastructure FastConnect provides an easy way to create a dedicated, private connection between your data center and Oracle Cloud Infrastructure.
 FastConnect provides higher-bandwidth options and a more reliable networking experience when compared with internet-based connections.